tomerk122/NewCode/README.md

 - `JsonUserStorage` handles reading and writing user data to JSON files
 - Data is stored in the `App_Data/Users.json` file
 - Both applications implement a caching mechanism to improve performance
+- in the API version, we also have Json `JsonCredentialsManager.cs` for managing the credentials of the users who can access the API.

 ## User Model